x

 After a relapse, it’s also important to forgive yourself and move forward.
 Use this as a learning experience.
 Become more familiar with your triggers, reinforce your support system, and try to rebuild your confidence and resolve to be your best, sober self.

 Whether you are currently struggling with addiction, fear relapse, or are facing the aftermath of a recent relapse, Eleanor Health is here to help.
-Contact us today to explore the treatment and support that we can offer for those in recovery from clinics Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+Contact us today to explore the treatment and support that we can offer for those in recovery from clinics in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.

 Nzinga Harrison, MD

-Dr. Harrison serves as the Chief Medical Officer for Eleanor Health with more than 15 years experience practicing medicine.
-She is a double-board certified physician with specialties in general adult psychiatry and addiction medicine.
+Dr. Harrison serves as the Chief Medical Officer and Co-founder for Eleanor Health.
+With more than 15 years experience practicing medicine, she is a double-board certified physician with specialties in general adult psychiatry and addiction medicine.
 Dr. Harrison has spent her career as a physician treating individuals from marginalized communities with substance use and other psychiatric disorders.
 As a physician executive, she has served as Senior Vice President and Chief Medical Officer roles committed to creating and improving systems-based delivery of psychiatric and substance abuse care.
 She is a vocal advocate for stigma reduction, and is passionate about the necessity for whole-person care as individuals and communities seek to recover from and prevent substance use disorders.
+She authored the book Un-Addiction: 6 Mind-Changing Conversations That Could Change a Life to change how we talk about substance use disorder and help fix the broken system of care.

 Addiction & recovery Blog Help for loved ones